jborichevskiy/up-and-to-the-right/content/posts/internet-studio-gardens.md

 ## they should be fun

 Like a walk in a familiar park.
 The possibility of encountering a resonant idea or perspective, at one's own pace and comfort.
 Owned by those who come and continue its enjoyed existence.
-Un-opinionated about input forms, molding to and accepting whatever format each brings to it. **Dedicated to the pursuit of creativity in shared practice, but always starting with individual messy, imperfect representations of reality as the source**.
+Un-opinionated about input forms, molding to and accepting whatever format each brings to it. **Dedicated to the pursuit of creativity in shared practice, but always starting with individual messy, imperfect representations of reality** as the source.

 ## sharing together is the goal